authzforce/core-pap-api/README.md

 ## Support

-If you are experiencing problems using AuthzForce, please report your problem on the [OW2 Issue Tracker](https://jira.ow2.org/browse/AUTHZFORCE/).
+If you are experiencing any issue with this project, please report it on the [OW2 Issue Tracker](https://jira.ow2.org/browse/AUTHZFORCE/).
 Please include as much information as possible; the more we know, the better the chance of a quicker resolution:

 * Software version